 The front and back are exactly the same.
 It has side seams and a seam on the crotch.
 In this pattern we can also put pockets on the side seams.
 We can put a yoke or even a zipper on the back if we choose a more stable fabric.

 What I give you is only the basis.
-You should enrich it by using your own style and your own ideas.
+You should enrich it using your own style and ideas.